aplteam/Tatin/docs/SyntaxReference.md

 Note that if `packageID` is empty a clean-up attempt is made.

-`folder` may be a sub folder of an open Cider project.
+`folder` may be a subfolder of an open Cider project.
 Tatin works out the correct one; if there are multiple Cider projects open the user is questioned.

 `packageID` must be fully qualified: group + name + version.

 If a package was installed with an alias you must un-install it by specifying the alias.

-If a package is installed twice, once with an alias and once without, running `]UnInstallPackage` on either of them does not really un-install the package but removes just the reference to it.
-Only when the other one is un-installed as well is the package actually removed.
+If a package is installed twice, once with an alias and once without, running `]UnInstallPackage` on either of them does not uninstall the package but removes just the reference to it.
+Only when the other one is uninstalled as well is the package actually removed.

 To keep things simple Tatin performs the following steps:
 1. Checks whether the package ID is mentioned in the dependency file.
 If not an error is thrown.
 3. Removes `packagedID` from the dependency file.
-4. Re-compiles the build list based on the new dependency file.
+4. Re-compile the build list based on the new dependency file.
 5. Removes all packages that are not mentioned in the build list anymore.

 Returns a two-item vector: